 He is the first to dart into the forest to chase something and get lost.
 He once chased a cat up into a tree–he followed it up!
 When the cat jumped down, about 10 feet, he did too.

 He will never heel.
 He will never heed your commands.
 He will never know respect or care for another creature.
 He trusts no one and, at least when he came to live here, was very aggressive because of the permanent fear that camped inside.

 So what does one do with such a creature?
 Send him to an expensive doggie boarding school, where dog psychologists and trainers can look after him 24/7?
 I’m sure many guys out there have also considered another possibility.

 Someone who is, obviously, of little use to anyone or himself is best suited to take a long journey to the other side, if you get my meaning.
 Put him to sleep and let god sort ‘em out!

 Before we go ahead and do that, let’s all remember one thing: Podrick is the way he is because of his environment.
 He grew up living this way, and no other, and has all these problems because of it.
 He sure as Hell did not create or help design this place to his liking.
 Further, how many of us “get it?”
 How many of us cruise through this life because it all makes such perfect sense?

-How many are open to new ideas and do not rebel to better ideas about how to get through the day?
+How many are open to new ideas and do not quibble about using them to get through the day?
 How many of us understand that punishment can be for our own good, and that learning is so good for us that we should engage in this activity as often as possible?